The MOST DIFFICULT Thing About Selling Your Home (not what you think)

 5) Make sure to get a current bank statement from the buyer to make sure the buyer has enough funds in his/her account for the downpayment and closing costs if they are getting a loan.

 6) Once an offer is accepted, have your agent create a calendar with all the important dates of the transaction.
-Make sure that all parties involved in the transaction (buyer, seller, both real estate agents, lender, title company, attorney) go thru it and are in agreement with the specific dates.
-That way everyone is one the same page and there are no surprises in the future.
+Ensure all parties involved in the transaction (buyer, seller, real estate agents, lender, title company, attorney) go through it and agree with the specific dates.
+That way, everyone is on the same page, and there are no surprises in the future.

 7) Have your listing agent continuously follow up with the other agent, lender, and title company/attorneys to make sure everything is on track.

-Besides the above, there are many other things that high-quality agents do to maximize the seller's' chance of making sure that the sale actually closes.
+Besides the above, there are many other things that high-quality agents do to maximize the seller's chance of ensuring the sale closes.
 When interviewing agents to work with, make sure to ask the Realtor what he/she does to get you to the finish line of the transaction.